Chapter 2 : Plausible Deniability

 “Yeah, she won’t mind.”

 He was probably right.
-Professor Woodmore had only been teaching at Hogwarts for a year, and as a former Gryffindor, any mention of the duties of Gryffindor Quidditch team tended to result in less homework or early class dismissals.
+Professor Woodmore had only been teaching at Hogwarts for a few years, and as a former Gryffindor, any mention of the duties of Gryffindor Quidditch team tended to result in less homework or early class dismissals.

 Rose cleared her throat.
 “Speaking of O.W.L.s, how many N.E.W.T.s did you all end up signing up for?”

-Roxanne raised her eyebrows.
 “Why, Rosie, trying to figure out how many you can aim for?”
 Rose shrugged, and Roxanne’s face broke into a smile.
 “You’ve got time to figure it out later.”
 When Rose opened her mouth, Roxanne said smoothly, “But I signed up for seven.”

 “I dropped Potions,” James said lazily, pushing his dark hair back from his eyes.
 He’d woken up too recently to have thoroughly made it messy yet, but Rose was sure it would be by the time she saw him next.
 “I didn’t want to be an Auror anyway.
 I heard that dark creatures are where it’s at these days.”

 “Somewhere,” James said vaguely, and Rose bit her lip to keep from smiling.
 She knew exactly where he’d heard that; their cousin Victoire was so enthusiastic about her job that she sometimes said more than she really should.

 Roxanne looked around.
 The Great Hall was starting to empty.
-“I guess we’d better get down to class, especially if James and I want to warn her we’re leaving a little early.
+“I guess we’d better get down to class, especially if we want to warn her we’re leaving a little early.
 Stick to Albus until you get there, then he can’t suspect you.”

 The five of them got up.
-The sixth years headed for the door, and Rose went down the table to meet up with Albus and her other friends.
-She reached them just as they were all getting up and slinging their bags over their shoulders.
+The sixth years headed for the door, and Rose went down the table to meet up with Albus and her other friends among the fifth-years.
+She reached them just as they were all getting up to head to their first class of the day.

 “Did James really schedule another practice for tonight?” asked Albus as she fell into step with them.

 She nodded, and Damien Bell, a fellow fifth year, commented, “Looks like it’s going to rain.
 That’ll be fun to fly in.”

 Rose looked up at the grey clouds streaming across the ceiling of the Great Hall and barely managed to keep herself from sighing.
 “Oh, he knows.”

-An hour and a half later saw Rose and the rest of the fifth year Gryffindors and Ravenclaws staggering out of greenhouse five.
+An hour and a half later saw the fifth year Gryffindors and Ravenclaws staggering out of greenhouse five.
 Professor Longbottom had handed back their first homework during class, and to Rose’s relief, she’d gotten an E on it.
 She wasn’t as optimistic about the homework she’d handed in, but there wasn’t much she could do about it now.

-On the bright side, she didn’t have a black eye.
-Yet.
-On the downside, she was sporting several bites from the fanged geranium, one of which was in a spot on her arm that she knew would make passing the Quaffle more difficult and more painful.
+On the bright side, she didn’t have a black eye - not yet, anyway.
+On the downside, she was sporting several bites from the fanged geranium, one of which was on her bicep, which she knew from experience would make passing the Quaffle more difficult - and more painful.

 At least Longbottom was used to students swearing in his class.
 He hadn’t batted an eye when she’d cursed loudly at the last bite, though several other students had.
-Albus saw her looking at the bite on her arm mournfully and said, “That’s going to make Quidditch later painful, isn’t it?”
+Albus saw her rubbing the bite mournfully through her sweater and said, “That’s going to make Quidditch later painful, isn’t it?”

 “Nope.”
-Not that she really thought he should.
-He was right, they did need practice playing in the rain, whatever their Mondays were like.
-She shook herself, and remembered that with any luck, Malfoy would be showing up to care of magical creatures after encountering whatever prank James and Roxanne decided to pull.
+Not that she really thought he should - he was right, they did need practice playing in the rain.
+She shook herself, and remembered that with any luck, Malfoy would be showing up to Care of Magical Creatures after encountering whatever prank James and Roxanne decided to pull.

 That cheered her up significantly.
 That would teach him what happened when he called her a coward.